chemcognition-lab/chemixhub/datasets/README.md

 - `raw_data/` contains the data in its original format.
 If the dataset is obtained using an API (eg. IlThermo), the script used to obtain it can be included in this folder.
 - `processed_data/` contains the data in the CheMixHub format.
 Namely, 4 files are required:
     1. `compounds.csv` is a CSV file containing two columns `compound_id,smiles` associating smiles to a compound ID.
+Importantly, the `compound_id` column should contain indices that are up to the `total number of compounds - 1` in your dataset (ie. if you have a mixture dataset of 3 different compounds, values in the `compound_id` column cannot exceed `2`)
     2. `processed_dataset_name.csv` is a CSV file containing the following columns:

         (Required)